 “What a beautiful cat, you are, Sanyi”

 Before applying for team leader positions, I already managed and coordinated my colleagues, asked for their opinions, motivated them, and worked together to reach organizational and personal goals, so I wasn’t surprised as much as in the picture above, when my application was approved.
-Since then I managed 3 teams, small and big ones (20+ people), but now, and this is what I am most proud of, I’ve been leading DevOps Engineering for 2+ years, built it absolutely from ground-up.
-If you are interested in these steps and achievements, please, check my Linkedin page.
+Since then I managed 3 teams, small and big ones (20+ people), but now, and this is what I am most proud of, I’d been leading DevOps Engineering for 2+ years, built it absolutely from ground-up.
+Since 2021 I’ve been working for Danubius IT Solutions as Delivery Team Lead, Head of DevOps and as a shareholder too.
+If you are interested in these career steps and achievements, please, check my Linkedin page.
 As James D. Watson, the co-author of the academic paper proposing the DNA molecule in 1953 said: